mslinn/jekyll_flexible_include_plugin/README.md

 `Flexible_include` is a Jekyll plugin that includes the contents of a file or the result of a process into a generated page. `Flexible_include` is useful because Jekyll's built-in `include` tag only supports the including of files residing within the `_includes/` subfolder of a Jekyll project, and because `flexible_include` offers additional ways of including content.

 Originally called  `include_absolute`, this plugin has been renamed to `flexible_include` because it no longer just includes absolute file names.

+This plugin is available as a [Ruby gem](https://rubygems.org/gems/jekyll_flexible_include).
+More information is available on my website about [my Jekyll plugins](https://www.mslinn.com/blog/2020/10/03/jekyll-plugins.html).

 This plugin supports 4 types of includes:

 ### Include Types